amannj/comtradeRggregator/README.md

 The `comtradeRggregator` package comes with a set of auxiliary functions that are run in the process of executing the main functions.
-Typically, you would not have to execute any of them by themselves; however, some of them might come in handy at some point which is why this short section is dedicated to them.
+Typically, you would not have to execute any of them by themselves; however, some of them might come in handy at some point, which is why this short section is dedicated to them.

 ------------------------------------------------------------------------